hyeminshin99/AAA740-FinalProject/README.md

 Not only that, but we also successfully fine-tuned the MZSR model to enhance its performance on our AR Image dataset.

-As a result, we designate it as our own within the context of this project.
+As a result, we designate it as our own within this project.